This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Add the minced garlic.
 Sauté for 2-3 minutes until fragrant

 - Turn the heat to medium-low.
 Add the heavy cream, parmesan cheese, cream cheese (if using) and seasoning.
 Whisk to incorporate.

-- Cook the sauce for 10-15 minutes, stirring occasionally.
-It will continue to thicken as it cooks.
+- Cook the sauce for 5-10 minutes, stirring occasionally, until it is thick enough for you.
 Stir in the fresh parsley before serving.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!